Azure/MS-AMP/README.md

 ### Memory

-MS-AMP maintains 32-bit accuracy while using only a fraction of the memory footprint on a range of tasks, including the DeiT model and Swin Transformer for ImageNet classification.
+MS-AMP preserves 32-bit accuracy while using only a fraction of the memory footprint on a range of tasks, including the DeiT model and Swin Transformer for ImageNet classification.
 For example, for a model with 1 billion parameters, MS-AMP with O2 mode can save approximately 12GB of GPU memory compared to FP16 AMP.

 | Model      | # Parameters(Billion) | Batch Size | FP16 AMP GPU Memory(MB) | MS-AMP GPU Memory(MB) |
 | -----------| --------------------- | ---------- | ----------------------  | --------------------- |